ex1nhatvh/exment-manual/docs/update/v6_0_php8.md

       > Please select the zip file instead of the MSI.
    3. Unzip the ZIP file, change the unzipped folder name to mysql, and move to the XAMPP folder.
 - Copy mysql-old\data to the mysql folder.
-- Copy mysql-old\data\php.ini to the mysql\bin folder.
+- Copy mysql-old\bin\my.ini to the mysql\bin folder.
-- Click Start in the Apache and MySQL row.
+- Start the XAMPP control panel and start "Apache" and "MySQL (MariaDB).".

 ## How to update PHP version PHP8.2